Download 18 FREE Maritime eBooks

 In oil tanker ships, the ballast tank is provided with gas measuring sensors at various levels- usually, upper and bottom levels.

 During the loaded condition of the ship, the ballast tank will be kept empty.
-In such situation, the three-way valve in the sampling line will be set towards the lower sampling point.
+In such a situation, the three-way valve in the sampling line will be set towards the lower sampling point.

-When the ship is the ballast/partial ballast condition, it will be turned to activate the top sampling point.
+When the ship is in the ballast/partial ballast condition, it will be turned to activate the top sampling point.
 This is done to avoid the entrance of water into the analysing unit through the sampling points.

 Volume Monitoring: